jaytech504/micckystore/src/app/dashboard/super-admin/README.md

 # Super Admin Dashboard - API Integration Guide

-This dashboard has been refactored to be API-ready with proper TypeScript interfaces, loading states, and reusable components.
-The other frontend developer can easily integrate real APIs by following this guide.

 ## 🏗️ Architecture Overview

 The dashboard is built with a modular architecture: